Levante UD: Merging: Gimnástico and Levante (1939)

 During the Civil War, Levante's ground was destroyed, but the club's squad remained intact.
 In contrast, Gimnástico had a ground, Estadio de Vallejo, but had lost most of their players.
 As a result, in 1939 Levante FC and Gimnástico FC merged into Levante Unión Deportiva.
-Levante UD thus having origin from at least 1909 from both Levante FC and Gimnástico FC.
-At first being named Unión Deportiva Levante-Gimnástico, then changing it a few years later to Levante Unión Deportiva, with current club colours also dating from this era (the blaugrana, blue-garnet, home colours were originally those of Gimnástico FC, while the black and white away kit, were the colours of Levante FC).
-Moreover, Levante UD not only inherited their colors from Gimnástico FC but also their nickname, "Granota", the Frogs.
+Levante UD can thus trace its origin back to at least 1909 through both Levante FC and Gimnástico FC.
+The merged club was at first named Unión Deportiva Levante-Gimnástico, then changed it a few years later to Levante Unión Deportiva.
+The current club colours date from this era: the blaugrana, blue-garnet, home colours were originally those of Gimnástico FC, while the black and white away kit were the colours of Levante FC.
+Levante UD also inherited from Gimnástico FC their nickname, Granota, the Frogs.

 La Liga: relegations and promotions (1963–present)

 Levante had to wait until the 1960s to make its La Liga debut.
 In 1963, the club finished runner-up in Group II of the second division, defeating Deportivo de La Coruña 4–2 on aggregate in the promotion play-offs.
-During the first top flight season, it managed to win both games against Valencia, managing a 5–1 home win against Barcelona in the 1964–65 campaign but being relegated nonetheless after losing in the playoffs against Málaga.
+During the first top flight season, it managed to win both games against Valencia, and also achieved a 5–1 home win against Barcelona in the 1964–65 campaign, but was relegated nonetheless after losing in the playoffs against Málaga.
 It spent most of the following two decades in the second and third divisions; the Segunda División B would not be created until 1977.

 In the early 1980s, Dutch superstar Johan Cruyff played half a season for the club, retiring three years later.
 After winning 2003–04's second division, Levante returned to the top level but survived only one season.
 Finishing third in 2005–06, it returned for two additional campaigns, the decisive match in the 2006–07 season being a 4–2 home win against Valencia courtesy of Riga Mustapha (two goals), Salva and Laurent Courtois.

 Levante's financial status worsened, however, and there were reports that the players had only received approximately one-fifth of their contractual payments.
 News reports stated that the club had incurred a debt of over €18 million in payments due to its players.
-The team plummeted down the standings, and it was confirmed that the club would be playing in the second division in 2008–09, with several matches to go.
-The players protested at their lack of payments at one point, refusing to move for several seconds after the opening whistle against Deportivo and later announcing that they would issue a job action during the season-ending game at Real Madrid.
-The action was resolved when league officials announced that a benefit game would be played between Levante team members, and a team made up of players from the first division, with all benefits going to pay the wages due to the players.
+The team plummeted down the standings, and it was confirmed with several matches to go that the club would be playing in the second division in 2008–09.
+The players protested at their lack of payments at one point, refusing to move for several seconds after the opening whistle against Deportivo and later announcing that they would strike during the season-ending game at Real Madrid.
+The threat was withdrawn when league officials announced that a benefit game would be played between a Levante XI and a Primera División XI, with all receipts going to pay the Levante players' wages.